 This paragraph describes how all Claims (as defined in subparagraph A below) will be arbitrated, at the election of you or us, on an individual (non-class, non-representative) basis instead of litigated in court.

 A. The term "Claim" means any claim, dispute, or controversy between you and us arising from or relating to your Card, your Account, or this Agreement as well as any related or prior agreement that you may have had with us or the relationships resulting from this Agreement, including the validity, enforceability or scope of this arbitration provision or the Agreement.
 Claims arising in the past, present, or future, including Claims arising before the opening of your Account, are subject to arbitration.
+"Claim" includes, without limitation, claims that arise from or relate to any application for your Account or any advertistements, promotions, or statements related to your Account or goods or services that may be financed in connection with your Account.
 For purposes of this arbitration provision, "you" and "us" also includes any corporate affiliates, any licensees, predecessors, successors, assigns, any purchaser of any accounts, all agents, employees, directors and representatives of any of the foregoing, and other persons referred to below in the definition of "Claims".
 "Claim" includes claims of every kind and nature, including but not limited to initial claims, counterclaims, cross-claims, third-party claims, and claims based upon contract, tort, fraud, and other intentional torts, statutes, regulations, common law, and equity.
 Claims and remedies sought as part of a class action, private attorney general action, or other representative action are subject to arbitration on an individual (non-class, non-representative) basis, and the arbitrator may award relief only on an individual (non-class, non-representative) basis.
 "Claim" also includes claims by or against any third party relating to or arising from your Card, your Account, or this Agreement.
 The term "Claim" is to be given the broadest possible meaning that will be enforced.
 "Administrator" means the American Arbitration Association, 335 Madison Avenue, New York, NY 10017, www.adr.org, (800) 778-7879; or JAMS, 1920 Main St., Suite 300, Irvine, CA 92614, www.jamsadr.com, (949) 224-1810.

 B. We OR you have the right to require that each Claim be resolved by arbitration on an individual (non-class, non-representative) basis.
 A Claim will be arbitrated if (1) both we and you or (2) only one or the other of we or you, exercise the right to require that the Claim be arbitrated.
 If, for example, we exercise our right to require that the Claim be resolved by arbitration but you do not also exercise your right to require that the Claim be arbitrated, the Claim will be resolved by arbitration.
 If neither we nor you request arbitration, the Claim will not be resolved by arbitration and instead will be litigated in court.
+We will not elect arbitration for any Claim you file in small claims court, so long as the Claim is individual and pending only in that court.
 The arbitrator's authority to resolve Claims is limited to Claims between you and us alone, and the arbitrator's authority to make awards or decisions is limited to you and us alone.
 Furthermore, Claims between you and us may not be joined or consolidated in arbitration with Claims brought by or against someone other than you, unless otherwise agreed to in writing by all parties.
 However, applicants, co-applicants, authorized users on a single Account, or corporate affiliates are considered one person for the purposes of this paragraph.
 No arbitration award will have any preclusive effect as to issues or claims in any dispute involving anyone who is not a party to the arbitration.
 This arbitration provision is made pursuant to a transaction involving interstate commerce and will be governed by the Federal Arbitration Act ("FAA") (9 U.S.C. §1, et seq.).